 $$

-0 = d(db) = B,
+0 = \mathrm{d}(\mathrm{d}b) = B,

 $$

-where $B = (B^i_j)$ and $B^i_j = (b^i_{jklm}a^m + c^{ip}_{jklq}b^q_p)\omega^k\wedge\omega^l$ for some explicit constants
+where $B = (B^i_j)$ and $B^i_j = (u^i_{jklm}a^m + v^{ip}_{jklq}b^q_p)\,\omega^k\wedge\omega^l$ for some explicit constants

-It follows that the $a^i$ and $b^i_j$ are subject to the constant-coefficient linear relations $b^i_{jklm}a^m + c^{ip}_{jklq}b^q_p = 0$ in addition to the linear relations on $b$ already known: $Qb + {}^t(Qb) = 0$.
-Differentiating these new linear relations and using the $da$ and $db$ formulae to express the results in terms of left-invariant forms with coeffcients that are constant linear combinations of the $a$- and $b$-components, one might get further constant coefficient linear relations among the $a$- and $b$-components.
+in addition to the linear relations on $b$ already known: $Qb + {}^t(Qb) = 0$.
+Differentiating these new linear relations and using the $\mathrm{d}a$ and $\mathrm{d}b$ formulae to express the results in terms of left-invariant forms with coeffcients that are constant linear combinations of the $a$- and $b$-components, one might get further constant coefficient linear relations among the $a$- and $b$-components.
 Repeat this process with the new relations (if any) until no new linear relations are found.

-At this point, the linear relations between the $a$- and $b$-components will have some solution space of dimension $n{+}s{+}r$ for some $r\ge0$ (but, necessarily, $r\le n(n{-}1)/2 - s$).
+At that point, the linear relations between the $a$- and $b$-components will have some solution space of dimension $n{+}s{+}r$ for some $r\ge0$ (but, necessarily, $r\le n(n{-}1)/2 - s$).
 It will then follow that the space of $g$-Killing vector fields on $G/H$ has dimension $n{+}s{+}r$.
 Moreover, one can compute the Lie algebra structure on this space by using the formula

 $$